 We are committed to protecting the environment.
 In projects for which we have direct or partial responsibility, we will carry out environmental impact assessments to identify activities that pose a risk to the environment, and introduce control measures that either eliminate or reduce those risks to an acceptable level.
 Attention will be given, but not limited, to noise, dust, light intrusion, pollution, vegetation, ecology, areas of conservation, and waste management.

 We will endeavour to use environmentally friendly construction materials and equipment, and to ensure that products are procured from sustainable and / or fair trade sources.
 For example, we buy timber from FSC or PEFC approved suppliers.
 We measure and reduce energy usage, and recycle and reclaim materials to reduce our overall carbon footprint.

 We are committed to the principles of best value, to contribute to the growth of the economy, and increase opportunities within the industries we work in.
 Benefits include:

 - repeat business opportunities

 - improved predictability and cost certainty

 We are committed to inward investment.
-We take a pivotal role in providing employment opportunities both during training and for permanent employment thereafter, either directly or through our approved register of specialist labour sub-contractors.
+We provide employment opportunities during and after training, either directly or through our approved register of specialist sub-contractors.